1 Import shadowing¶

 from imported modules.
 So in this example, the occurrence of catch

-in the definition of goFishing
+in the definition of goFishing resolves to the definition in

-is not explicitly hidden from the
+Example1 even when catch is not explicitly hidden from the

-import list of Control.Exception
+import list of Control.Exception.

 We believe this is an improvement to the status quo because it is a natural extension of the idea behind the shadowing policy of local binders: that shadowing expresses the intention by the user to only care about the names that are defined “more nearby”.
 A cursory search on Stack Overflow finds lots of Haskell users who implicitly expected imports to be shadowed by top-level definitions: